ssailor96/duplicate-file-checker/README.md

 - Make sure to use correct input (a path to a file or directory).
 If incorrect input is used, the program will print "Invalid input" to the console and reprompt the user for input.
 - The path provided must be an absolute path.
+- Because all logging done prior to the creation of the log file must be dumped into the log file all at once, those logs will all have the same time stamp.

 ## License